 The water is so blue on that side of the sea that only the ferry ride will make the tour worth it.
 But once on Isla Mujeres, you will find many other things to fall in love with.
 Many travelers choose to stay on the island for a few days and stay in one of the cute Isla Mujeres hotels.

 But it depends on how much time you have of course.
 If you are short of time a boat tour to Isla Mujeres will do.

 Read also how to get to Isla Mujeres from Cancun

-A hidden secret of Tulum, this lagoon has a gigantic cenote where water is pretty warm and perfect for a mud bath.
+A hidden secret of Tulum, Kaan Lum lagoon has a gigantic cenote where the water is pretty warm and perfect for a mud bath.
 The unique color of its water changes in the center from the shore due to depth changes.
 It’s worth a visit for sure!

 Taco Workshop & Degustation in Tulum with Local Chef & Taco Expert

 Traditional Mexican Cooking with Seasonal Ingredients in the Jungle of Tulum